 Environmental management through the Internet of Things

-IoT technologies, such as machine-to-machine (M2M) communications are already being used to improve the environment, for example rubbish collection, oil recycling, light bulb recycling, reduction of CO2emissions, control of noise pollution, wastewater management, and even removal of cooking grease in restaurants.
+IoT technologies, such as machine-to-machine (M2M) communications are already being used to improve IoT technologies, such as machine-to-machine (M2M) communications, are already being used to improve the environment, for example, rubbish collection, oil recycling, light bulb recycling, reduction of CO2emissions, control of noise pollution, wastewater management, and even removal of cooking grease in restaurants.

 At an IoT Workshop in Beijing, China, in August 2013, Li Haihua, Senior Engineer of the China Academy of Telecommunication Research, Ministry of Industry and Information Technology, and Deputy Director of the Department of Internet of Things and Service & Resources, reported that in China “IoT has been applied in the automatic monitoring of more than 15 000 key pollution sources”.